sayakpaul/diffusers-torchao/README.md

 * *Small matmuls.* If the matmuls of the underlying are small enough or the performance without quantization isn't bottlenecked by weight load time, these techniques may reduce performance.

+* *Cache compilation results.* `torch.compile()` can take long just like any other deep-learning compiler.
+So, it is always recommended to cache the compilation results.
+Refer to [the official guide](https://pytorch.org/tutorials/recipes/torch_compile_caching_tutorial.html) to know more.

 ## Benefitting from `torch.compile()`

 In this section, we provide a rundown of the scenarios that may prevent your model to optimally benefit from `torch.compile()`.
 This is very specific to `torch.compile()` and the `FluxPipeline.`